-Gentics API-first CMS not only provides you with many features to handle text-content very easily, it also makes handling images and image manipulation much easier.
-In this blog post we are looking into the image manipulation features, both in the Gentics Mesh user interface and in the Gentics Mesh API.
+Gentics API-first CMS not only provides you with many features to handle text content very easily, it also makes handling images and image manipulation much easier.
+In this blog post, we are looking into the image manipulation features, both in the Gentics Mesh user interface and the Gentics Mesh API.

 By Gregor Vostrak, on Jan 26, 2017

 The Gentics Mesh User Interface is the backend of Gentics Mesh.
-We can create and manipulate our content structure as well as our content itself there.
-As you might have guessed it also provides us with some easy-to-use image manipulation features, so before we take a look at the API, let's take a look at how to edit images in the user interface.
+It provides us with the means to create and manipulate our content structure as well as the content itself.
+As you might have guessed it also provides us with some easy-to-use image manipulation features.
+So before we take a look at the API, let's take a look at how images can be edited in the user interface.

-All the images in the demo project are located in the "Vehicle Image" folder.
-Of course you can place them in any folder you like, but we'll stick with the demo project for this
+All the images in the demo project shipped with Gentics Mesh are located in the "Vehicle Image" folder node.
+Of course you can place them in any folder node you like, but we'll stick with the demo project for this

 Image manipulations are performed by appending one or more GET-Parameters to the URL.
 For the image size itself there are two parameters:

 If you provide only one of these, the other one will be automatically calculated to fit the original aspect-ratio.
 If you provide both Gentics Mesh will stretch it to fit the parameters.

 For cropping the image there are four parameters: